 More information will be available soon as we finalize our curriculum and our admissions requirements.

-** PLEASE NOTE ** The Boston Islamic Seminary is currently in the process of seeking approval to grant degrees in the State of Massachusetts.
-This program is not yet certified as a degree-granting program.
+** PLEASE NOTE ** The Boston Islamic Seminary is not yet certified as a degree-granting program.